mxpr/ios-build-utils/README.md

 ```
 This will produce `MyApp.ipa` which bundles `MyApp.app` and the appropriate files for `SwiftSupport` and `WatchKitSupport` as needed.

-For example if MyApp was written in swift and included a Watch app, the contents of the ipa file will be
+For example if MyApp was written in swift, included a WatchKit app, and a watchOS 2 app, the contents of the ipa file will be

 - MyApp.ipa
   - Payload/MyApp.app